 So you want to translate your website?

-With the widespread introduction of easy to use CMS’s like WordPress, it’s never been simpler to create a website.
+With the widespread introduction of easy to use CMS’s like WordPress using the power of thousands of WordPress Plugins, it’s never been simpler to create a website.
 As a by-product of this, it’s never been more competitive.
 That’s competition for visitors, not just sales.

 Are you a business, blogger or creative?
 Then you probably created your website with the intention of getting it seen by as many people as possible.
 After all, it’s popularity that brings in the sales, ad revenue and puts you in front of customers/readers.

 One way a lot of people are attempting to increase site traffic is by implementing website translation to broaden their business’s appeal to visitors from other countries…